arthurhammer/hackernews-collapse/README.md

 ---

-Based largely on [Alexander Kirk's bookmarklet for collapsing Hacker News comments](https://alexander.kirk.at/2010/02/16/collapsible-threads-for-hacker-news/) (MIT License).
+Based on [Alexander Kirk's bookmarklet for collapsing Hacker News comments](https://alexander.kirk.at/2010/02/16/collapsible-threads-for-hacker-news/) (MIT License).

 Changes to the original script: